risingwavelabs/risingwave-docs/docs/ingest/ingest-from-nats.md

 You can ingest data from NATS JetStream into RisingWave by using the NATS source connector in RisingWave.

-[NATS](https://nats.io/) is an open source messaging system for cloud native applications.
-It provides a lightweight publish-subscribe architecture for high performance messaging.
+[NATS](https://nats.io/) is an open-source messaging system for cloud-native applications.
+It provides a lightweight publish-subscribe architecture for high-performance messaging.

 [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) is a streaming data platform built on top of NATS.
 It enables real-time and historical access to streams of data via durable subscriptions and consumer groups.